Scrap cars with administrative detention, when possible

 However, there are some exceptions to this rule.
 For example, it is possible to deregister a car with administrative detention in the following cases:

 The vehicle was destroyed following an exceptional event, such as an accident, fire or natural disaster.
 In this case, the owner of the vehicle will have to submit to the PRA a declaration issued by the competent authorities who noted the event.
 The vehicle was seized by the judicial authorities.
 In this case, the disbarment can only be carried out at the request of the judicial authority.
 The vehicle was confiscated by the administrative authority.
-In this case, the removal can only be carried out at the request of the administrative authority. scrapping certificate with a date prior to the registration of the administrative detention, no impediment to demolition by the same Dealer who registered the administrative detention
+In this case, the removal can only be carried out at the request of the administrative authority.
+Scrappage certificate with a date prior to the registration of the administrative detention.
+There is no impediment to the demolition of the same Concessionaire who registered the administrative detention.

 Car scrapping with administrative detention